ahmediq-git/p06-Opensource_Backend/Development/Sprint-1/readme.md

 ADDITIONAL INFORMATION

 1. The tests for the SDK are in the Testing folder.
 The automatic tests for sdk use Jest and are in sdk-automatic-tests.
 For development we use skd-manual-development tests
+2. The tests for the server are in the apis folder.
+Use cargo -- --test-threads=1 to run.
-2. Due to the nature of our project, and the backend language Rust, we are still working on making executables for the server and bundling the UI with it.
+3. Due to the nature of our project, and the backend language Rust, we are still working on making executables for the server and bundling the UI with it.
 It will be complete in the upcoming sprints.